mpaolino/qrlib/README.rst

 qrlib
 =====

-This is a library for QR images generation specifically designed for the "spot" project.
+This is a library for QR images generation.

 Sample Usage
 ============